Marguerite Bériza: Career as a soprano

 In 1923, Bériza joined the roster of the Théâtre Fiametta in Paris where she performed in several contemporary stage works.
 In 1924 she starred in the world premiere of Lord Berners's Le Carrosse du Saint Sacrement at the Théâtre des Champs-Élysées.
 She was also heard at that theater in April of that year as Isabelle in the world premiere of Henri Sauguet's Le plumet du colonel.

-In 1924, Bériza founded her own opera company in Paris in which she starred in many productions throughout the 1920s.
-In the 1924-1925 season she sang leading roles in her company's presentations of Paul Le Flem's Aucassin et Nicolette, Francesco Malipiero's Les Sept Chansons, Charles Koechlin's Jacob chez Laban, Manuel de Falla's L'Amour sorcier, Georges Migot's La Fête de la bergère, and Gabriel Dupont's La Farce du cuvier at the Trianon-Lyrique in Paris.
-The company then established its own performance venue, the Theatre Bériza, but occasionally performed at other theatres.
+In 1924, Bériza founded the Theatre Bériza in Paris which housed a resident opera company, ballet company, and a troupe of actors for a variety of performing arts productions; often with an avant-garde aesthetic.
+Bériza starred in many productions at her theatre throughout the 1920s.
+In the 1924–1925 season she sang leading roles in her company's presentations of Paul Le Flem's Aucassin et Nicolette, Francesco Malipiero's Les Sept Chansons, Charles Koechlin's Jacob chez Laban, Manuel de Falla's L'Amour sorcier, Georges Migot's La Fête de la bergère, and Gabriel Dupont's La Farce du cuvier at the Trianon-Lyrique in Paris.
 With her company she portrayed the title role in the world premiere of Jacques Ibert's Angélique at the Théâtre Fémina in Paris on 28 January 1927.
 In 1928 her company made the unusual but successful choice of presenting two secular cantatas of Johann Sebastian Bach in staged productions: The Peasant Cantata and The Coffee Cantata.
 One of her last stage appearances was as Polly Peachum in Kurt Weill's The Threepenny Opera in 1930.